csc301-2023-winter/6-John-T/deliverable-1/documents/planning.md

 3. You will only share the code under an open-source license with the partner but agree to not distribute it in any way to any other entity or individual.
 4. You will share the code under an open-source license and distribute it as you wish but only the partner can access the system deployed during the course.
 5. You will only reference the work you did in your resume, interviews, etc. You agree to not share the code or software in any capacity with anyone unless your partner has agreed to it.

+We have agreed with our partner John Leadston to stick to the standards of option 5, allowing us to reference the work produced in our resumes and more, while keeping the code and software private (not available to the public), as this will be just a starting point for a bigger project that the partner wants jurisdiction over when presenting it to higher ups.

 **Your partner cannot ask you to sign any legal agreements or documents pertaining to non-disclosure, confidentiality, IP ownership, etc.**